Astral1119/old3/_notes/docs/QUERY.md

 ### Useful Techniques

-There are various ways one can use QUERY that do
+There are various ways one can use QUERY.
+Here is a short list.